J-coupling NMR Spectroscopy with Nitrogen Vacancy Centers at High Fields: Results and Discussion

 An interesting final aside to consider is enhancing the rate of measurements, as an strategy to extra reduce experimental time.
 To exemplify the procedure we inspect the simpler Case 1.
 Enhancing the measurement rate implies reducing $\tau$ in the encoding stages, hence departing from the condition $\tau > 1/(|\delta_{\rm{H_a}}-\delta_{\rm{H_a}}|)$.
-In this scenario the spectrum is no longer given by the usual multiplicity rules~\cite{suppmat}, thus we estimate the values of the J-couplings by performing Bayesian inference.
+In this scenario the spectrum is no longer given by the usual multiplicity rules (i.e. the homonuclear terms, H-H, the interaction Hamiltonian Eq.\ref{eq:IntHamiltonian1} are no longer ZZ interactions), thus we estimate the values of the J-couplings by performing Bayesian inference.
 In particular, we choose to extend the number of measurements on each run (i.e. the number of detection stages) from 600 to 6553 and reduce the overall experimental time four times (from $\sim$ 13 h to $\sim$ 3h 30').
-In this case, the inference gives $\langle J\rangle=8.2\pm0.5$, $\langle J_1\rangle=130.1\pm0.6$ and $\langle J_2 \rangle=5.7\pm0.4$~\cite{suppmat}.
+In this case, the inference gives $\langle J\rangle=8.2\pm0.5$, $\langle J_1\rangle=130.1\pm0.6$ and $\langle J_2 \rangle=5.7\pm0.4$ (see Appendix \ref{app:beyond}).